Cheating scandal shocks ski jumping, topples Olympic champions and shakes Norway's lofty reputation

 The Norwegian federation acted when FIS officials found evidence that proved what the secret footage alleged, and had led to formal protests from Austria, Slovenia and Poland.

-Norway men’s head coach Magnus Brevig and equipment manager Adrian Livelten admitted they had cheated, though just on one occasion, ahead of the large hill event held Saturday.
+Brevig and Livelten admitted they had cheated, though just on one occasion, ahead of the large hill event held Saturday.

 “We regret it like dogs, and I’m terribly sorry that this happened,” Brevig said.
 “I don’t really have anything else to say other than that we got carried away in our bubble.”